Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Freeman's 31 rushing yards per game over his four career matchups against the Rams are 31.0 more yards than his over/under in Sunday's game.
+- In his four career matchups against the Rams, Freeman averaged 31 rushing yards per game, 31.0 more yards than his over/under in Sunday's game.

 - Freeman, in four matchups against the Rams, has run for a TD once, but not more than one in a single contest.